Concourse

 Advertising

-During the week—especially in the summer—Woody’s is one of the Gayborhood’s busiest happy hour hangouts.
-Still, on weekends it can barely contain the sea of tank-top-clad fellas (and bachelorette parties!) that flood in for a night of drinking, dancing, and boys-will-be-boys-ing.
-This is Philadelphia’s oldest gay bar, but it keeps things fresh with expansion projects, including the swanky, neon-hued Glo Bar cocktail lounge just off the main bar area downstairs.
-On the upper level, local DJs and a shimmering disco ball preside over a spacious dance floor that thumps until 2am.
+The vibe: During the week—especially in the summer during Pride—Woody’s is one of the Gayborhood’s busiest happy hour hangouts.
+On the weekend, it’s positively bubbling with people.
+It’s Philadelphia’s oldest gay bar, but it keeps things fresh with expansion projects, including the swanky, neon-hued Glo Bar cocktail lounge just off the main bar area downstairs.
+On the upper level, local DJs and a shimmering disco ball reign over a spacious dance floor that thumps until 2am.
+On the busiest nights, it can barely contain the sea of tank-top-clad guests (and bachelorette parties!) that flood in for a night of drinking, dancing, and shenanigans.
+There are more than 30 beer taps to consider, ranging from Italian imports to local craft brews to macros.
+The food is limited, but just enough to hold you over between cocktails (think fries, wings, and beer-battered chicken tenders).

 Advertising